1996: A Year That Transformed Wrestling -

 Prognosticating The Post-modern Condition

 Larry Zbyszko made a cynical, yet astute observation at the beginning of the September 2nd edition of Monday Nitro when commenting that turning the cheek will only lead to crucifixion.
-It is a lesson learned from a two thousand year old story that captured the imagination of billions of humans and yet it remains one that is still challenged perhaps through stupidity (or admittedly it might be from fear, good-nature, love, expectation, etc.).
+It is a lesson learned from a two thousand year old story that captured the imagination of billions of humans.
+Yet, the lesson remains one that is still challenged today, perhaps through stupidity (or admittedly it might be from fear, good-nature, love, expectation, etc.).
 Nevertheless, the emergence of the nWo brought a survivalist ethos to professional wrestling that married well with choreographed combat.
 Suddenly, botched punches and slams had greater impact in the public’s imagination.
 Things were getting shaken up and if something went wrong or was poorly timed, it could be the work of the boogeymen – the nWo.
 Shadowy organizations became all the rage for conspiracy theorists in the early decades of the internet and they were able to spread their messages of Reptilians, Illuminati and such to a wide audience.
 In the age of boogeymen, pro wrestling provided an irrevocable prime example as warning – an excuse and a scapegoat - the nWo.

 5. Sep 9th 1996… Bobby Heenan calls Meng “Haku” -